-- 1 c. chopped toasted and salted pecans (I like Trader Joe's "Toasted and Salted Pecan Halves".)
+- 1 cup chopped roasted and salted pecans (I like Trader Joe's "Toasted and Salted Pecan Halves".)

-** RECIPE UPDATE!
-This continues to be a VERY popular recipe here on the blog, yet feedback has been split about 50/50.
+RECIPE UPDATE!
+This continues to be a VERY popular recipe here on the blog, yet feedback is still split.
 So many of you love this recipe as-is, and I believe those people are using the very ripest, juiciest peaches they can find - because that DOES make a difference.
-The other 50% say this recipe is a bit dry, and I'm assuming that the peaches are not as juicy.
+And for those of you who say this recipe is a bit dry, I am assuming that the peaches are not as juicy.
 So I've played around with the recipe and provided an alternative with a bit more moisture - which also results in a lighter texture.
-You'll find BOTH options here on the recipe card, as I simply cannot get rid of the original recipe that I know so many of you have grown to rely on.
+You'll find BOTH options here on the recipe card, as I simply cannot get rid of the original recipe that I know so many of you have grown to rely on (It's the only way I make peach bread!).
 Go to the bottom of this recipe card for the alternate instructions!

 - Preheat oven to 325° F.

-- Lightly spray the insides of two smaller loaf pans - I use these 8" x 4" loaf pans with 3/4-pound capacity, which is a slightly smaller version than the regular 8" x 4" loaf pans with a 1-pound capacity.
-But this slightly smaller size is my favorite - I've been baking with them "forever".
+- Lightly spray the insides of two 8" x 4" loaf pans.
+(These loaf pans with 3/4-pound capacity, which are slightly smaller than regular 8" x 4" loaf pans with a 1-pound capacity, are my favorite!)
 Set prepared pans aside.